PartnershipOnAI/safelife/README.md

     python3 -m safelife --load ./levels

 That will play all of the levels in the `levels` folder.
 Other levels can be played using e.g. `--load ./levels/mazes`.
-You can also play a randomized level using
+You can also play a randomized level using e.g.

-    python3 -m safelife --randomize
+    python3 -m safelife --difficulty 5

 Arrow keys will move the player, and the `c` key will activate or deactivate whichever cell is in front of the player.
 Press `shift-R` to restart a level, although it incurs some point penalty.
 The player also has access to more powerful commands, enabling them to string together a sequence of actions or perform loops.
 For more details on exactly which keys do what, see `game_loop.py`.

 ### Playing as an RL agent

-(still to come)
+The `start-job` script will start training an agent.
+Note that it assumes that the `speedups.so` has been installed locally (i.e., using `python3 setup.py build --build-lib .`).
+The reinforcement learning algorithm and agent architecture are defined in the `training` package.
+Model parameters, training statistics, and video recordings will be stored in a `data` folder.

+The `start-job` script is designed to be run remotely via gcloud.
+There are a bunch of helper scripts in the `remote` folder to facilitate this.

+For now, all hyperparameters need to be hardcoded in the relevant files (mostly `safelife.safety_gym` to specify the environment, and `training.agent_network` to specify the RL parameters and network).
+We'll probably later add a parameter file to make loading and changing parameters easier.